 Piecing together a patient’s puzzle

 “I think as we get increasingly better at recognizing all of the complexities around individuals’ health, that it’s not just their access to health care, it’s also their environment they live in, it’s their genetics, it’s their behaviors, it’s all of these pieces around them, and we have to get better at understanding that full puzzle,” Griese said.

 An example Griese offers is a hypothetical patient with diabetes.
-Traditionally, that person would have an appointment with his doctor, get vitals taken, get a prescription for the proper medicine.
+Traditionally, that person goes to an appointment with his doctor, gets vitals taken, and gets a prescription.
 And that might be it until the next appointment.

 But maybe there’s more to that patient’s health story than the definition of his medical condition.
 Say he lacks reliable transportation.
 He lives in a “food desert” in the middle of a city.
 He’s far enough from a grocery store, with its healthier meal options, or can’t afford to pay for them, that he ends up choosing foods with poor nutrition from a close-by convenience store.

 A poor diet may lead to health consequences.
 The complications of diabetes are extensive.
 They can threaten a patient’s quality of life and cost far more than innovative steps that could help eliminate these types of social factors, such as partnering with grocery stores or with Lyft.

 “Part of our job becomes, how do we make sure that when that individual leaves our four walls, they have the access to make healthy choices and live the kind of lifestyle we ask them to as part of their care plan?”
 Griese said.

 Resources to help